Fei-Sheng-Wu/XlsxToHtmlConverter/README.md

 string html = XlsxToHtmlConverter.Converter.ConvertXlsx(xlsxFileStream);
 ```

-You can even set your custom converter config.
+There are also flexible custom converter configurations.

 ```c#
 XlsxToHtmlConverter.ConverterConfig config = new XlsxToHtmlConverter.ConverterConfig()